stafiprotocol/developer/docs/architecture/evmlsd.md

 # Circuit Break & Blacklist

 Add a global settings contract.
 When emergencies occur, the administrator or a multiple signature account with administrative authority  can add some addresses to the blacklist, restrict or disable certain accounts, or even stop the whole LSD.
 This part is too sensitive, dangerous, centralized, and increases user concerns.
-Lisatke technical team strongly recommended not to customize this function.
+StaFi technical team strongly recommended not to customize this function.